 into the wetland is gradual to help wildlife and birds use the wetland (compared to a normal

 dugout which has a steeper slope) .
 She will also be planting about 5000 trees over 3 years,

 over half of which are already planted.
 These projects are also helping to capture and store

 carbon in the soils.
 We are proud to support her ongoing efforts as a steward of our

 ABOUT FINDING COMMON GROUND 2.0

-Participants will gain first hand experience in energy production, distribution, and efficient use.
-Loading onto a coach bus in Camrose, we will visit multiple energy production sites and to hear from guest experts.
-Topics will include: renewable and conventional energy production and distribution; technological innovations and advances in efficiencies; local impacts of energy on our social, economic, and environmental resilience; and how to increase energy efficiency in your home, workplace, and community.
+Participants gained first hand experience in energy production, distribution, and efficient use.
+Loading onto a coach bus in Camrose, we visited multiple energy production sites and to hear from guest experts.
+Topics included: renewable and conventional energy production and distribution; technological innovations and advances in efficiencies; local impacts of energy on our social, economic, and environmental resilience; and how to increase energy efficiency in your home, workplace, and community.